-- 1. Log in to Analytics as Lucy. - Open the OppTeamMember opportunity.
+- 1. Log in to Analytics Cloud as Lucy. - 2.
+Open the OppTeamMember opportunity.

 Notice that Lucy can't view the opportunity associated with the opportunity team anymore because she is not a member of the team.

-Available for an extra cost in Enterprise, Performance, and Unlimited Editions.
+Available with Tableau CRM, which is available for an extra cost in Enterprise, Performance, and Unlimited Editions.
 Also available in Developer Edition.